 In the new normal of the Coronavirus (Covid-19) outbreak, many schools and universities have closed the traditional classroom to bring instruction on-line through remote teaching/learning.
 Educators and institutions are sharing resources and best practices for teaching on-line.
 I list some below.
 In addition, I am available to visit your class remotely through customized videos and live video streaming class visits to lecture and to lead class discussion.
-(See details at the end of this blog post)

 Some Resources (and feel free to share your own in the comments below)

 - Resources and Suggestions for Teaching Remotely from UPenn’s Center for Teaching & Learning

 - Keep Teaching: Resources for Teaching Remotely from Georgia State’s Center for Excellence in Teaching & Learning